mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 #### Return Type

-The preferred return type for a Function Tool is a **dictionary** in Python or **Map** in Java.
+The preferred return type for a Function Tool is a **dictionary** in Python, a **Map** in Java, or an **object** in TypeScript.
 This allows you to structure the response with key-value pairs, providing context and clarity to the LLM.
 If your function returns a type other than a dictionary, the framework automatically wraps it into a dictionary with a single key named **"result"**.

 Strive to make your return values as descriptive as possible. *For example,* instead of returning a numeric error code, return a dictionary with an "error_message" key containing a human-readable explanation. **Remember that the LLM**, not a piece of code, needs to understand the result.
 As a best practice, include a "status" key in your return dictionary to indicate the overall outcome (e.g., "success", "error", "pending"), providing the LLM with a clear signal about the operation's state.